leorawe/react-project/README.md

 This project will eventually incorporate a Reddit API to find information on various topics.
-So far, just building components.
-Next step: getting State to work to save the category choice.
+Working with Hacker News api.
+Select a button to choose topic.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).